 There are several ways to design a particular feature.
-While on the surface designing some features might appear quite simple, the reality is that designing any feature is quite a complex problem, with many moving parts, complex trade-offs and element of making subjective design decisions.
+While on the surface designing some features might appear quite simple, the reality is that designing any feature is quite a complex problem, with many moving parts, complex trade-offs, and elements of making subjective design decisions.

-For the sake of this article, I am assuming that that designing a feature starts only after the broader decisions about your application are made, for example, you have decided whether it’s going to be a web application or a mobile application, whether it’s going to be an email based client, or an SMS-based client.
+For the sake of this article, I am assuming that designing a feature starts only after the broader decisions about your application are made, for example, you have decided whether it’s going to be a web application or a mobile application, whether it’s going to be an email-based client or an SMS-based client.

 In this article, we’ll go over some of the mistakes people make when designing features and how to avoid them.

 Mistake 1: Not standing in the user’s shoes

 The number one mistake people make when designing a feature is jumping to a conclusion as to how the feature should be.
 Probably because it’s much easier said than done.
 Product Managers think, ok, this is the problem and we know the solution, so our work here is almost done.